École normale supérieure (Paris): Domestic partnerships

 Its educational project being based on research, ENS seeks to train its students to become researchers.
 The main objective of the education given is getting a doctorate, and more than 85% of normaliens achieve this.
 The students are free to choose their own course of study but must at least attain a master's degree in research.
-Since, traditionally, the institution does not have the powers to grand university degrees, students have to follow courses in other universities in Paris.
+Since, traditionally, the institution does not have the powers to grant university degrees, students have to follow courses in other universities in Paris.
 To this end, ENS cultivates a large number of partnerships and conventions with other higher education institutions to create master's degrees which are co-presided by two institutions.
 ENS works closely with the École des Hautes Etudes en Sciences Sociales (EHESS), the Paris-Sorbonne University, the Panthéon-Sorbonne University, HEC Paris and ESSEC Business School in particular to deliver joint diplomas to a certain number of students who have followed courses shared between the two institutions.
 It is also the main partner in the Paris School of Economics project which it has launched along with the EHESS, the École Nationale de la Statistique et de l'Administration Économique (ENSAE) and the École des Ponts.
 This project seeks to create a unified Master's-level economics school in Paris.